Create way for people to search through authors on blog listings

 Thanks, Chris.
 The two suggested changes should be fairly quick to make.
 The suggested addition is a major change, and (as you suggest) should get its own ticket.

-#25 Updated by Boone Gorges over 7 years ago
+#25 Updated by Boone Gorges about 8 years ago

 - Status changed from Assigned to Testing Required